So, who am I?

 We’d put up even money, now, with Casey at the bat.

 In baseball, hope indeed springs eternal.
-In the Church, too.
+In the Church, we too cling to a Hope that springs eternal.

 Opening Day always comes around the same time as Easter, and this quirk of the springtime calendar seems appropriate to me.